 You can never track too much information about your donors.
 Compile donor profiles that include:

-- Relationships.
 Who else in your database are they connected to?
-How are they connected?
+And how?

 This tip circles back to the first one about ensuring you have the right donor management platform, as that will facilitate all the data you’ll be compiling on your donors.